tim-shand/www-tshand-com/src/content/post/using-git-github-linux/index.md

     - linux
 ---

-## Introduction
+## Getting Started

-This guide serves to provide a base for getting started with using Git on Linux with remote repositories in GitHub.
+This guide serves to provide a base for getting started using Git on Linux with remote repositories located in GitHub.
-Git is an important tool for those interested in DevOps or software developemnt.
+Git is an important tool for those working in, or interested in DevOps and software development.

-For a quick "cheat sheet" on common Git commands, skip to the end of this blog post.
+Git provides a version control system for code, providing developers and engineers the ability to store code, and review the history of a project.

+For more information on Git and how it is used, check out the [Github documentation](https://docs.github.com/en/get-started/using-git/about-git).

+### 3 Reasons To Use Git

+1. **Version Control and Collaboration**

+Git enables developers to track every change in a code base, including configuration files, and infrastructure as code (IaC).
+This is important in relation to DevOps for:

+- **Rolling Back Versions**
+  - If bad code is committed to the main branch, it can be rolled back to a previous version, to time before the problematic code was committed.
+- **Ensuring traceability and accountability**
+  - Each developer commits changes using their own unique identity, providing transparency on who did what, and when.
+- **Team Involvement**
+  - Multiple developers and other cross-team members (testers, IT Ops) can work on the same code base without overwriting the work done by someone else, using Git features such as pull requests, branches and merging of changes.

+2. **Automation and CI/CD Integration**

+Git integrates with CI/CD tools such as Jenkins, Azure DevOps, GitHub Actions, and GitLab CI.
+This enables:

+- Automatic testing and deployment of code on commits
+- Triggering pipelines on pull requests or branch merges
+- Infrastructure provisioning using GitOps practices

+3. **Infrastructure as Code (IaC)**

+Git is commonly used to manage Terraform, Ansible, Helm, and other IaC tools.
+These tools allow engineers to utilize a declarative software-defined approach to infrastructure deployments.
+This helps with:

+- Allowing for peer-reviews of infrastructure changes
+- Ensuring repeatable and consistent environment delpoyments
+- Controlled deployment of infrastructure alongside application code

+## Requirements

+- **An active Github account**
+  - Create one for free [here](https://github.com/signup)!
+- **Linux operating system**
+  - This can be a local or virtual machine, remote server or WSL on Windows.
+- **Basic familiarity with terminal use**
+  - Either in Windows or Linux, basic existing knowledge will be helpful.

 ## Preparation

 ### Installing Required Packages

-1. Update package repository lists and upgrade installed packages.
+1. Update package repository lists and upgrade installed packages for your chosen Linux distribution.

 ```bash
 # Ubuntu, Debian